 At SciBite, we’ve created a range of powerful biomedical text solutions, including TERMite for live semantic annotation, TExpress for text-mining and DOCStore for semantic document search.
 What’s more, our tools are specifically designed to be deployed in a wide range of different circumstances.
 We have many users who run TERMite via Python, Java, Pipeline Pilot, or web user interface, followed by manipulation in tools like Excel and Spotfire.

 All of our software is based on Java and can run almost anywhere using a tried and tested scalable base.
 This also leads to one of the most popular advantages of TERMite, that customers can leverage the power of a big server where available but can also use exactly the same software on a laptop when away from the corporate network.

 A frequent question from new customers concerns the use of cloud deployments such as Amazon Web Services, Virtual Machines , and related modern deployment tools such as Docker, we’ve made sure our products support all of these deployment modes.
 This cloud-ready strategy means it’s easy to spin up and down instances linked to demand.

 The innovation doesn’t stop there.
 All of our major products support the Swagger/Open API specification.
 For those unfamiliar with it, Swagger is a way of describing an API in a computer-friendly way.
 It is fast becoming an absolute “must-have’ for API providers as it makes it much easier for downstream clients to understand and interact with an API.
 In fact, it’s so good that a cool tool, the Swagger Editor, allows you to automatically generate an API client program for any common programming language without having to write a single line of code!

 Now we can truly say that we have TERMIte and DOCStore clients for any programming language.
-Add to this our python toolkit, integration with graph systems such as Neo4J, RDF and triple stores and many, many more 3rd party tools and partners, we believe we have technical options to meet any use-case.
+Add to this our Python toolkit, integration with graph systems such as Neo4J, RDF, triple stores, and many, many more 3rd party tools and partners, we believe we have technical options to meet any use-case.